TheRealAnonymous008/quartz/content/details/humanities/languages/Syntax.md

 	* In a parse tree, we may only topicalize phrases and individual words that pass the test of having them appear at the front of the sentence.

 # Rules
-* Syntactical rules can be described by using a parse tree, which specifies how to assemble linguistic units to form larger units.
+* Syntactical rules can be described by using a [[Pushdown Automata and Context Free Languages|parse]] tree, which specifies how to assemble linguistic units to form larger units.
 	* Some key units in the parse tree.
 These are determined by the function of the word or phrase, the latter is determinable through constituent words in the phrase.
 		* **Determiner** - a unit that occurs together with a noun serving to express reference to the noun
 		* **Nouns** - functions as the name of a specific object
 		* **Verbs** - a unit that conveys an action
 			* **Transitive Verbs** - verbs that require an object to act upon.
 			* **Intransitive Verb** - verbs that do not act upon an object.
-			*
 		* **Adjective** - a unit that describes a noun.
 		* **Adverb** - a unit that describes a verb.
 		* **Pronoun** - a unit that substitutes a noun or noun phrase in the sentence.